Northshore Co-op Preschool

 Different from a drop-off preschool, at NCP you work as an assistant teacher in class one day per week.
 Through this participation you work and play with all children in the class, enriching the preschool experience for everyone.
 Parents/caregivers working in class will rotate through different class jobs each week.
 Examples include snack parent, art table, teacher helper, etc. For our multi-day classes, working parents are assigned one working day per week (the same day of the week for the whole year).
 Students may be dropped off on your non-working days.

 NCP is affiliated with Lake Washington Institute of Technology (LWTech) to provide parent education.
 Parents in our program are enrolled at LWTech and earn 2 college credits per quarter.
-Parent education occurs throughout our program including monthly evening meetings, speakers at LWTech, in class discussions and teacher interaction throughout the day.
+Parent education occurs throughout our program including monthly evening meetings, speakers from LWTech, as well as in class discussions and teacher interaction throughout the school day.

 Participating in fundraising activities